Trades & Construction: Should You Go Into Green Home Construction?

 10. Educate Your Customers on Green Financing

 In the U.S., energy efficient mortgages (EEMs) help people buy an energy-efficient house or pay for energy enhancements.
 For example, an EEM assists with the higher purchase price that’s typical of an energy-efficient home by providing a bigger loan than would a regular mortgage.
 It does this by increasing a homebuyer’s debt-to-income ratio; the buyer can afford to service the higher debt because he or she will be spending less each month for energy.
 For information, visit Energy.gov.
 Canada doesn’t have EEMs, but Canada Mortgage and Housing Corporation and other providers of high-ratio mortgages, designed for those who don’t have a 20 per cent down payment, do offer a refund on premiums if new construction or renovations meet their energy criteria.
+See also this construction invoice template to get started.

 about the author